lucas-albers-lz4/irr/README.md

-# Helm Image Override
+# IRR (Image Registry Rewrite)

 A command-line tool to automate the generation of Helm chart override files for redirecting container images to private or local registries.

 ## Overview

-The `helm-image-override` tool analyzes Helm charts and automatically generates `values.yaml` override files to redirect container image pulls from specified public registries to a target registry.
+The `irr` tool analyzes Helm charts and automatically generates `values.yaml` override files to redirect container image pulls from specified public registries to a target registry.
 This is especially useful when:

 - Using a private registry like Harbor with pull-through cache
 - Working in air-gapped environments